api2cart/Android-sdk/docs/CartApi.md

 //import org.openapitools.client.api.CartApi;

 CartApi apiInstance = new CartApi();
-String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-Max allowed count=250 String storeId = 1; // String | Store Id
+String storeId = 1; // String | Store Id
+String responseFields = {pagination,result{gift_card{id,code,amount,status}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String responseFields = {pagination,result{gift_card{id,code,amount,status}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all try {
-    ModelResponseCartGiftCardList result = apiInstance.cartGiftcardList(pageCursor, start, count, storeId, params, responseFields, exclude);
+    ModelResponseCartGiftCardList result = apiInstance.cartGiftcardList(start, count, pageCursor, storeId, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CartApi#cartGiftcardList");